Christone007/product-preview-card-component-main/README.md

 ## Overview
 Decided to take on this supposedly simple challenge after a long break and I really did not find it easy.
-I still have a lot to learn about css
+I still have a lot to learn about css.

+After submitting the first solution, I had to retry the project using CSS Flex.
+Not used to flexbox but I had to read it up
 ### The challenge

 Users should be able to: